ydataai/academy/README.md

 # YData Academy
-## Code repository

-In here you'll find technical documentation, tutorials and code samples from our blogs posts.
+In here you'll find examples, code samples, tutorials and integrations with other platforms.

 Visit us at https://YData.ai